thisKai/rust-windows-dll/macro.md

 #     pub type SIZE_T = usize;
 # }
 ```
-The `.dll` file extension can be omitted if the dll name has no path, e.g
+The `.dll` file extension can be omitted if the dll name has no path:
 ```rust
 use windows_dll::dll;